Raj-Stark/metasky_assignment/README.md

 1. Authentication Flow :

 - Using dummy credentials for user login and logout, ensuring a secure authentication process.
-- Faking session token to let user logged in .
 - Implementation of protected routes to safeguard sensitive application routes.

 2. Fetch amd Search User :